"A soaring songstress, who has yet to realise how good she is"

-Somehow, and after several extra years of ado, I completed a Bachelor of Music (and a Bachelor of Teaching) from the University of Melbourne (Melbourne Conservatorium), with a major in classical voice and two minors - percussion and clarinet.
+Somehow, and after several extra years of ado, I completed a Bachelor of Music (and a Bachelor of Teaching) at the University of Melbourne (Melbourne Conservatorium of Music), with a major in classical voice and two minors in percussion and clarinet.
 It's a weird combination, the practical result of which was a unique perspective spanning the breadth of classical music - I performed in early music vocal groups, contemporary and ethnic percussion ensembles, orchestras of all sizes, chamber groups and the various solo vocal genres - among others Lieder, Australian contemporary, a bit of opera and French art song.
 The latter makes me physically ache, I love it so much.
 I was a teenager who, during the glory days of Nirvana, had a poster of Claude Debussy on my wall (and another of Rik Mayall, but that's another story!).

 I was never going to be a classical performer - the music is my first love but the world of classical music and I were just never going to be a fit, and so I spent the next decade as a vocalist singing in various pop styles and groups - and didn't really fit there either!
 Ever heard a classically trained singer singing soul?
 Yep, ahem...I'm sure it's been done beautifully but not by me!
 My voice just seemed to work completely differently from other pop singers - the classical technique didn't work for other genres, and so began an extremely frustrating, but ultimately liberating and joyous process to sort this out.
 I now sing and teach using a science-based, artistically independent and pedagogically excellent Danish vocal method developed by Cathrine Sadolin called Complete Vocal Technique (it really is!) which enables me to sing freely across the breadth of my voice in a whole range of genres.